DTennant/AppAgent/README.md

 ## TODOs

 - [x] Make an abstract of the agents
+- [ ] Fix grid logic
+- [x] Add chrome as a controller (partial done)
+- [ ] Add more function to chrome controller, most important, add a function to search DOM to get accurate text
 - [ ] Make the abstract work for task executor and step recorder
-- [ ] Fix grid logic
-- [ ] Add chrome as a controller
-- [ ] Add more function to chrome controller